- About ACWS

 Candidates should possess management experience in a private and/or not-for-profit organization.
 Exceptional interpersonal and communication skills are essential to ensure successful performance in this role.

 • Available for full-time work, with evening and weekend responsibilities

-• Master’s degree in related social work/psychology or equivalent education, with 5 years proven operations and business experience
+• Master’s degree in related social work/psychology preferred but will consider a bachelor’s degree or equivalent education, with proven operations and management experience

 • Current professional designation and membership required

 • Candidates with management experience within the domestic violence, crisis intervention and shelter service sectors are preferred